jrmerwin/Skymind-Android-Documentation/Prereqs and Configuration for Android.md

 	    }
 	}
 ```
-To save a network after training
+To save a network after training on the device use a OutputStream within a try  catch block.
 ``` java
 try {
     File file = new File(Environment.getExternalStorageDirectory() + "/trained_model.zip");